The Deco X60 AX3000 Mesh System, TP-Link’s latest Wi-Fi 6 mesh system, is a great deal or a disappointing choice, depending on how you plan to use it.

 That’s partly because I didn’t need to manually add the satellite units to form a mesh.

-Pre-linking a mesh pack’s hardware is an excellent idea that helps cut down the hardware setup and management.
-This seems to be a new trend — I first experienced this with the ZenWiFi from Asus.
+Pre-synced hardware is an excellent idea that helps cut down the hardware setup and management.
+This practice seems to be a new trend — I first experienced this with the ZenWiFi from Asus.

 Simple web interface